-Many travellers visit Klima each day and most head to the waterfront to stroll the stone walkway admiring the colourful local architecture or syrmata– the quintessentially Greek boathouses with apartments above.
+Many travelers visit Klima each day and most head to the waterfront to stroll the stone walkway admiring the colorful local architecture or syrmata– the quintessentially Greek boathouses with apartments above.

-If you can, the shoulder season is the best time to visit, from late May to mid-June and from September until mid-October.
+If you can, the shoulder season is the best time to visit Klima village Milos, from late May to mid-June and from September until mid-October.
 This way you avoid the crowds, prices are lower, the weather is still fantastic and the sea is warm enough to swim in.

 Klima is located not far from Plaka, just downhill from the town of Trypiti.
-It’s about a 5 minute car ride from Plaka or 15 minutes from Adamas.
+It’s about a 5-minute car ride from Plaka or 15 minutes from Adamas.
 If you’ve rented your own car or scooter you can drive right down the hill and park on the side of the road as you get into the village.

 If you’re using public transport, get off the bus at Trypiti and from there you can walk down the hill.
 It’s about a 20-minute walk down and a 30-minute walk back up again.
 When walking down lookout for oncoming traffic as the road is narrow and full of blind turns.

 The best thing to do is to take a stroll by the water’s edge and photograph the gorgeously colourful fisherman’s houses known as syrmata, which are surrounded by sunbaked golden hills.
-Sit on a bench with the locals, people watch and play with the kittens nearby.
+The harbour itself is super small and you’ll be able to walk it in under 10 minutes.